The IJNM Vision

 A person begins in a small Bible study of 3 or more people — family, friends, or neighbors.
 Size can grow, but intimacy is the foundation.

-The group chooses a Minister together.
+Each group is led by one of our Ministers.
 Members pool their resources to fund local ministry — collectively, not corporately.

 Grow Together